Collection is available here.

-There are another two manuscripts by David Young that the editor is familiar with.
+There are another two manuscripts by David Young that I am familiar with.
 One resides in the Bodleian Library in Oxford, dated around the same time as this MS and one in Glasgow, date unclear.
-The editor had the opportunity to see the Bodleian MS (MS.Don.d.54) and ascertained it to be of the same hand as the one held by the National Library of Scotland.
+I had the opportunity to see the Bodleian MS (MS.Don.d.54) and ascertained it to be of the same hand as the one held by the National Library of Scotland.
 Indeed, most of the tunes that appear in the NLS MS also appear in the Bodleian MS.

-There have been, to the knowledge of the editor, no attempts to compile the entirety of the Young manuscript and make it accessible to scholars and musicians (Personal communication, John Purser: 19 March 2013).
+There have been, to my knowledge, no attempts to compile the entirety of the Young manuscript and make it accessible to scholars and musicians (Personal communication, John Purser: 19 March 2013).
 There are some sources on the internet, for example, which offer fragments of some of the works in this edition – but are no authoritative editions as of yet, of the Young MS.

 Notes in the appendix will only accompany works where additions, changes or adjustments cannot be sufficiently highlighted in the music itself.
 Additions not ordinarily be listed in the appendix are limited to: